Why backup PC to OneDrive

 Options: here you can choose to leave comment, send email notification, sync deletions, verify file integrity, etc.

-Schedule: five options are provided here to automatically backup PC to OneDrive - Daily, Weekly, Monthly, Event triggers and USB plug in.
+Schedule: 5 options are provided here to automatically backup PC to OneDrive - Daily, Weekly, Monthly, Event triggers and USB plug in.
 The last two are only available in advanced editions.
-You can make the choice according to your needs.

 6. Wait for it to complete.
 During sync, you can also click the gear icon at bottom left to set up the computer to Shut down, Restart, Hibernate or Sleep after sync completion.

-Filter - in Pro or higher editions, you can include or exclude the files with certain formats to sync.
+- In Pro or higher editions, you can include or exclude the files with certain formats to sync.
 Just click on the funel icon beside the source box.

-Note - the source folder and the target folder cannot have a containment relationship.
-And please don't modify the folder name of the source folder once the sync task has been set up, otherwise the sync can’t be done properly.
+- Note the source folder and the target folder cannot have a containment relationship.
+And please don't modify the folder name of the source folder once the sync task has been set up, or the sync cannot be done properly.